Ayroid/REUNITE/README.md

 ## Contributing

 We welcome contributions from the open-source community.
-To contribute to the Lost & Found Application, follow these steps:
+To contribute to the REUNITE Application, follow these steps:

 1. Fork the repository to your GitHub account.
 2. Create a new branch for your feature or bug fix.